aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 ## Overview

-This prototype demonstrates a novel way to pre-process/transform multilingual phrases into an equivalent literal (or direct) form for visual translation into American Sign Language (ASL).
-This pre-processing step improves sign language translation fidelity by expressing phrases more clearly than they were initially expressed.
-GenAI is applied to re-interpret these multilingual input phrases into 'simpler form' English phrases across multiple iterations/passes.
-Resulting phases have a different (more charitable) kind of interpretation versus phrases produced by traditional translation tools.
-Finally, this prototype animates an avatar in Unreal Engine (MetaHuman plug-in) to depict the ASL translation of those resulting phrases.
-Visual ASL translation in this prototype is based on a loose/naïve interpretation of ASL rules and grammar, involving primarily hand and arm movements, which end users can refine.
+This prototype demonstrates a novel way to pre-process/transform multilingual phrases into an equivalent literal (or direct) form for translation into American Sign Language (ASL).
+This pre-processing step improves sign language translation fidelity by expressing user-provided (input) phrases more clearly than they were initially expressed.
+GenAI is applied to re-interpret these multilingual input phrases into simpler, more explicit English phrases across multiple iterations/passes.
+These resulting phases have a different (more charitable) kind of interpretation versus the resulting phrases produced by traditional non-GenAI-based translation tools.
+Finally, this prototype animates a realistic avatar in Unreal Engine (via <a href="https://www.unrealengine.com/en-US/metahuman" target="_blank">MetaHuman plugin</a>) to visually depict the ASL translation of those resulting phrases.
+ASL translation in this prototype is based on a very loose/naïve interpretation of ASL rules and grammar, involving primarily hand and arm movements, all of which end users can refine.
+The main goals of this project are to essentially improve the translation of existing robust ASL translation engines (through the use of GenAI), and to provide an engaging multimodal interface to view ASL translations.

 ### Architecture Diagram

 ![Alt text](assets/images/architecture.png?raw=true "Architecture")

 ### Architecture Diagram Workflow
-1. User authenticates to the web application using Amazon Cognito
+1. User authenticates to the provided sample web interface via Amazon Cognito
-2. Logged in user can record his audio voice which will be transcribed using Amazon Transcribe.
-The output text will be displayed on the page.
+2. User speaks a phrase, which will be transcribed using Amazon Transcribe, or optionally types a phrase.
+   (Transcribed text will be displayed as it is spoken.)
-3. The user can can perform multiple actions through the user interface.
-All the actions listed below will be triggered through an Amazon API gateway:
+3. User requests any of the following actions through the web interface (actions are triggered through Amazon API Gateway):
+    - Perform ASL Translation
-    - ASL translation: the transcribed text is sent to a Lambda function for processing.
-The text is simplified and translated to english using Amazon Bedrock.
-Message is analyzed for toxicity using Amazon Comprehend
+      - Transcribed phrase text is sent to a Lambda function for processing.
+This text is then simplified and translated into English using Amazon Bedrock.
+During this process, processed text is analyzed for toxicity using Amazon Comprehend.
+    - Change the Avatar (which is performing ASL translation)
-    - Avatar change: a different avatar can be selected for display in the end application
+      - Different avatars can be selected and the selected avatar will then display in the Unreal Engine sample application
+    - Change the Background Image (representing the meaning of the translated phase):
-    - Change background image: the end application background image can be generated using Amazon Bedrock.
-A moderation step will be performed on the generated image to detect unsafe content using Amazon Rekognition.
+      - A background image in Unreal Engine is generated using Amazon Bedrock.
+Once generated, a moderation check will be performed on the generated image to detect unsafe content using Amazon Rekognition.
+    - Stop all Active Activities (in Unreal Engine)
-    - Stop all activities: will stop all the queued activities on the Unreal Engine application side
+      - This option will suspend all queued activities (listed above) in Unreal Engine
+    - Change Settings
-    - Change settings: will update settings like the sign rate on the Unreal Engine application side
+      - This option can update custom settings (including ASL signing speed) in Unreal Engine
-4. All messages related to translation are published to an Amazon Simple Notification Service topic.
-Other messages from other actions are publish to a second topic.
+4. Each message that specifically relates to ASL translation is pushed to an Amazon Simple Notification Service (SNS) topic.
+Other message types (from other actions) are publish to another (separate) SNS topic.
-5. Messages are then transmitted to two FIFO Amazon Simple Queue Service (SQS) queues
+5. SNS messages are then transmitted to two first-in-first-out (FIFO)-based Amazon Simple Queue Service (SQS) queues
-6. An Unreal Engine application with the Metahuman plugin, running on an Amazon Elastic Cloud Compute (EC2) instance is subscribed to the SQS queue to consume messages, and process them
+6. The Unreal Engine sample application, which includes the MetaHuman plugin, is running on an Amazon Elastic Cloud Compute (EC2) instance or on a client-based machine.
+That application is subscribed to the SQS queue, periodically polling it to consume messages (when ready) and processes them.
-7. The user can access remotely the Amazon EC2 instance through Remote Desktop Protocol / NiceDCV and visualize the 3D avatar
+7. User can remotely access the Amazon EC2 instance through Remote Desktop Protocol or NiceDCV to visualize the 3D avatar that is performing ASL translation.

 ### Cost ( required )